John M. Palmer: Civil War

 During the American Civil War, Palmer served in the Union army, rising from the rank of colonel to that of major general in the volunteer service.
-He enlisted in 1861 and was commissioned Colonel of the 14th Illinois Infantry, serving under his friend John C. Fremont in an expedition to Springfield, Missouri, to put down the rebellion in that state.
+He enlisted in 1861.
+He was commissioned Colonel of the 14th Illinois Infantry, serving under his friend John C. Fremont in an expedition to Springfield, Missouri, to put down the rebellion in that state.
 On December 20, 1861, he was promoted to brigadier general and assigned command of a brigade under John Pope.

 Palmer took part in the capture of New Madrid and Island No. 10, commanding a division in the latter campaign.
 Taken ill in the field, he returned home to recuperate and raised a new regiment, the 122nd Illinois Infantry.
-Taking the field again in September, he was assigned by William S. Rosecrans to command the first division of the Army of the Mississippi in Alabama and Tennessee.
-On November 29, 1862, he was promoted to major general of volunteers, and was conspicuous in the Battle of Stones River, where his division held an important position within the Union lines.
+Retaking the field in September, he was assigned by William S. Rosecrans to command the first division of the Army of the Mississippi in Alabama and Tennessee.
+On November 29, 1862, he was promoted to major general of volunteers and was conspicuous in the Battle of Stones River, where his division held a vital position within the Union lines.

 Palmer effectively led his troops during the Battle of Chickamauga in September 1863.
-He commanded the XIV Corps of the Army of the Cumberland during the Chattanooga Campaign (November 23–November 25, 1863), and served under George Henry Thomas in the Atlanta Campaign.
-Palmer's corps was a part of William T. Sherman's movement at the Railroads at East Point, in early August 1864.
+He commanded the XIV Corps of the Army of the Cumberland during the Chattanooga Campaign (November 23–November 25, 1863).
+He served under George Henry Thomas in the Atlanta campaign.
+Palmer's corps was a part of William T. Sherman's movement at the Railroads at East Point in early August 1864.
 His corps was placed under the command of Major General John M. Schofield and ordered to cross North Utoy Creek.
-He questioned his orders, as he outranked Schofield as a Major General.
-A delay ensued while Sherman researched the question of rank and he ruled in favor of the 33-year-old, Schofield, commander of the Army of Ohio.
-After the main assault by the XIV and XXIII Corps in which one of his Soldiers, PVT Samual Grimshaw received the Medal of Honor, Palmer resigned in protest on the evening of August 6, 1864 and Brigadier General Johnson assumed command of the XIV Corps.
-Later Major General Jefferson C. Davis assumed command of the Corps.
+He questioned his orders as he outranked Schofield as a Major General.
+A delay ensued while Sherman researched the question of rank, and he ruled in favor of the 33-year-old Schofield, commander of the Army of Ohio.
+After the main assault by the XIV and XXIII Corps in which one of his Soldiers, PVT Samual Grimshaw, received the Medal of Honor, Palmer resigned in protest on the evening of August 6, 1864, and Brigadier General Johnson assumed command of the XIV Corps.
+Later, Major General Jefferson C. Davis assumed command of the Corps.
 This is the only example of a resignation in the middle of an operation during the history of the United States.
 He returned home and awaited orders from the War Department.
 In early 1865, he was reassigned to command all Federal forces in Kentucky, helping to assert Federal control over the state for the next three years.